HarshithaPaladugu/Project_ONEnew/README.md

 Insert Channel Details into Database: It then inserts the channel details into the 'Channel_Five' table in the database using an INSERT IGNORE query to avoid inserting duplicate entries.
 Fetch Data from Database: After inserting the data, it fetches all data from the 'Channel_Five' table in the database and converts it into a Pandas DataFrame for easy visualization and verification.
 Display Data: Finally, it prints the DataFrame containing the fetched channel details.
+Similarly the data related to videos and comments are fetched from the database.

 FINALApp.py: